apache/shardingsphere/document/current/content/features/sharding/concept/sql.en.md

 ## Binding Table

-It refers to the primary table and the copy table with the same sharding rules, such as, `t_order` table and `t_order_item` table are both of order ID sharding, so they are binding tables of each other.
+It refers to the primary table and the joiner table with the same sharding rules, such as, `t_order` table and `t_order_item` table are both of order ID sharding, so they are binding tables of each other.
 Cartesian product correlation will not appear in the multi-table correlating query, so the query efficiency will increases to a large extend.
 Take this one for example, if SQL is: